Child home care

 - The carer fills in a report of the day-care provider (Kela’s form WH2)

-- The day-care centre director fills in the notification regarding the approval of the private day-care service provider
+- The early childhood education unit manager fills in the notification regarding the approval of the private day-care service provider

 - Kela makes the decisions and sends them for information to the family and carer.